Ittiwat812/SMARTX/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4. Change to your path

+5. Start your neo4j and config an environment.

-4. Start the Flask app:
+6. Start the Flask app:
     ```bash
-    python app.py
+    python server.py
     ```

-5. Open your browser and go to `http://localhost:5000`.
+7. Use a live server with template.

+8. Try to input something.

 ## Dataset